Scotch whisky: Labelling

-Alcoholic strength is expressed on the label with "Alcohol By Volume" ("ABV") or sometimes simply "Vol".
+Alcoholic strength is expressed on the label by Alcohol By Volume (ABV) or sometimes simply "Vol".
 Typically, bottled whisky is between 40% and 46% ABV.
 Whisky is considerably stronger when first emerging from the cask—normally 60–63% ABV.
 Water is then added to create the desired bottling strength.
 If the whisky is not diluted before bottling, it can be labelled as cask strength.

 A whisky's age may be listed on the bottle providing a guarantee of the youngest whisky used.
 An age statement on the bottle, in the form of a number, must reflect the age of the youngest whisky used to produce that product.
 A whisky with an age statement is known as guaranteed age whisky.
 Scotch whisky without an age statement may, by law, be as young as three years old.
 In the early 21st century, such "No age statement" whiskies have become more common, as distilleries respond to the depletion of aged stocks caused by improved sales.
 A label may carry a distillation date or a bottling date.
 Whisky does not mature once bottled, so if no age statement is provided, one may calculate the age of the whisky if both the distillation date and bottling date are given.

 Labels may also carry various declarations of filtration techniques or final maturation processes.
 A Scotch whisky labelled as "natural" or "non-chill-filtered" has not been through a filtration process during bottling that removes compounds that some consumers see as desirable.
 Whisky is aged in various types of casks—and often in used port or sherry casks—during distinct portions of the maturation process, and will take on characteristics, flavour, and aromas from such casks.
 Special casks are sometimes used at the end of the maturation process, and such whiskies may be labelled as "wood finished", "sherry/port finished", and so on.